CCC-Attestation/formal-spec-TEE/README.md

 # Formal specification of attestation mechanisms in Confidential Computing

-This repo will contain the material for formal specification of _architecturally-defined_ remote attestation in the following groups:
+This repo contains the material for formal specification of _architecturally-defined_ remote attestation in the following groups:

 1. _Vendor solutions_:
 	- Intel TDX
-	- AMD SEV-SNP

 2. _Architecture lead solutions_:
 	- Arm CCA